 We expect that our new and future MRAM products will be applicable to markets in which we are not currently operating.
 Selling into such new markets, could put us into direct competition with our current or potential customers or other competitors with substantially more resources and experience than us.
 The markets in which we operate and may operate in the future are extremely competitive and are characterized by rapid technological change, continuous evolving customer requirements and declining average selling prices.
-We may not be able to compete successfully against current or potential competitors, which include our current or potential customers as they seek to internally develop solutions competitive with ours or as we develop products potentially competitive with their existing products.
+We may not be able to compete successfully against current or potential competitive with ours or as we develop products potentially competitive with their existing products.
 If we do not compete successfully, our market share and revenue may decline.
 We compete with large semiconductor manufacturers and designers and others, and our current and potential competitors have longer operating histories, significantly greater resources and name recognition and a larger base of customers than we do.
 This may allow them to respond more quickly than we can to new or emerging technologies or changes in customer requirements.
 In addition, these competitors may have greater credibility with our existing and potential customers.
 Some of our current and potential customers with their own internally developed solutions may choose not to purchase products from third-party suppliers like us.